 Target Ovarian Cancer's GP Advisory Board members

-- The Board is chaired by Professor Nigel Sparrow OBE, Senior National GP Advisor, Care Quality Commission
+- The Board is chaired by Professor Nigel Sparrow OBE, former Senior National GP Advisor, Care Quality Commission

 - Dr Nina Craft, General Practitioner, Woodbrooke Medical Practice, Belfast

 - Dr Elise Lang, General Practitioner and Macmillan GP Cancer Lead for Velindre NHS Trust, Macmillan GP Advisor Wales

 - Dr Dirk Pilat, General Practitioner and Medical Director for e-Learning, Royal College of General Practitioners (RCGP)

 - Professor Debbie Sharp, Professor of Primary Health Care, University of Bristol

 - Dr Alison Wint, Clinical Lead for Cancer South Gloucester CCG & Macmillan GP, Montpelier Health, Pilning Surgery